And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 It's all very interesting.

-But yesterday uh for my for my local show, I was uh digging around, rooting around yesterday day before.
+But yesterday, for my local show, I was digging around, rooting around, yesterday before, this William Jefferson, the congressman from New Orleans.

-But but he is yeah, he's taking all this stuff out of the Rush went over all this stuff with you.
+Anyway, but he is, yeah, he's taking all this stuff out of that.

-So you know the story about William Jefferson, that he had the audacity to stand there yesterday and lecture Michael Brown, but in my uh in my going through the background of William Jefferson, I saw where he was always seemed like hand in hand with Dennis Kucinich.
+In my going through the background of William Jefferson, I saw where he was always seemed like hand in hand with Dennis Kucinich.

 I mean, this guy is really way out there.

-And on his website, he proudly lists all these uh press releases that his office puts out, and boy, they work hard for Dennis Kacinich, because he puts out a lot of press releases.
+And boy, they work hard for Dennis Kucinich because he puts out a lot of press releases.

-And it ties in with this story today about the fact that we have uh a lack of refineries in this country.
+And it ties in with this story today about the fact that we have a lack of refineries in this country.

-Uh I'm being charitable.
+I'm being charitable.

-It's It's more than a lack.
+It's more than a lack.

 I mean, it's unbelievable.